relientm96/capstone2020/docs/markdown/overview.md

 #### Australian Sign Language (Auslan)

 Approximately 20,000 Australians rely on Australian Sign Language (Auslan) to communicate every day.
-Yet, we still see problems in communication due to the large communication gap between Auslan users and non-Auslan users.
-This problem becomes worse when both parties are involved in emergency like situations.
+Yet, we still see problems in communication due to the communication gap between Auslan users and non-Auslan users.

 #### Human Pose Estimation